OpenStackSanDiego/ServiceChains/AboutThisWorkshop.md

 This lab consists of an OpenStack cloud with the open-source Midonet neutron plugin.
 This plugin allows for layer 2 manipulation of traffic.
 Using Terraform and the Midonet Aomi set of playbooks, each lab is configured with a physical server with a full OpenStack installation.
 More about Midonet is available at http://www.midokura.com/midonet/

+The MidoNet neutron plugin has been installed to allow the service chaining.
+For more information about rule chains in MidoNet, please read: https://docs.midonet.org/docs/latest-en/operations-guide/content/index.html

 ## Hardware and Internet Networking with Packet

 Thank you to Packet Hosting (www.packet.net) for providing the underlying bare metal as a service to run this lab.
 Physical servers are allocated (one physical server per lab) using the Packet APIs via Terraform.
 Packet provided each physical server/lab a /29 subnet to be used for external Internet connectivity (configured via OpenStack external networking).
 More about Packet is available at http://www.packet.net